laninsky/reference_aligning_to_established_loci/README.md

 ```

 #Step 5
 Combining reference-aligned samples with original fasta files.
-You'll need to tweak the samplenamesuffix1 and 2 to match what you have in your original fasta files (e.g. changing it to unassembled etc)
+You'll need to tweak the samplenamesuffix1 and 2 to match what you have in your original fasta files (e.g. changing it to unassembled etc).
+Then, running MAFFT to re-align the loci in the files, as our reference-aligned loci will have gaps etc stripped.
 ```
 mkdir combined_fasta
 cp backup/*.fasta combined_fasta